ShivKushwah/PSec/Notes/MeetingNotes.md

 - Read Spark paper
 - Read Typestates paper

-- **This upcoming week we will transition to the P project for the workshop paper**
+- **This upcoming week we will transition to the P project for the workshop paper.
+Must make up for lost time this past week.**
 ------------------------------------------------
 # Monday Extended Meeting: Monday, 09/17/18
 - Finish Spark